HimKant/Customer-Analysis/README.md

 # Customer-Analysis
-Customer Analysis on the basis of state, month, region, age, quantity-discount%, total revenue and gender
+Customer Analysis on the basis of state, month, region, age, quantity-discount%, total revenue and gender with a interactive dashboard.